botman/docs/testing.md

 ### ReceiveRaw and AssertRaw

-If none of helper methods can handle your specific test case you can use `receiveRaw` and `assertRaw` methods.
+If none of the helper methods can handle your specific test case you can use the `receiveRaw` and `assertRaw` methods.

 ```php
 public function testStartConversation()